 DESCRIPTIONLymphedema is an abnormal accumulation of lymph fluid in subcutaneous tissues or body cavities due to obstruction of lymphatic flow.
 Lymphedema can be subdivided into primary and secondary lymphedema.
 Primary lymphedema has no recognizable etiology, while secondary lymphedema is related to a variety of causes including surgical removal of lymph nodes, post-radiation fibrosis, scarring of lymphatic channels or congenital anomalies.
-Treatment options include mechanical measures (compression garments, bandaging, manual massage, pneumatic compression devices (i.e., lymphedema pumps).
+Treatment includes compression garments, drugs, bandaging, manual lymphatic drainage, and pneumatic compression devices (i.e., lymphedema pumps).
 Comprehensive decongestive therapy combines manual drainage, bandaging, exercises and skin care, and may also include compression garments, dietary recommendations and/or breathing exercises.
 Rarely, surgery is used as a treatment option.

 Pneumatic compression pumps consist of pneumatic cuffs that are connected to a pump.
 They use compressed air to apply pressure to the affected limb.
 The intention is to force excess lymph fluid out of the limb and into central body compartments where lymphatic drainage should be preserved.
 Many different pneumatic compression pumps for treating lymphedema are available, with varying materials, design, degree of pressure and complexity.
 There are three primary types of pumps as follows:

 Several pneumatic compression pumps indicated for primary or adjunctive treatment of primary or secondary (e.g., post-mastectomy) lymphedema have been cleared for marketing by the FDA through the 510(k) process.
-Examples of devices with these indications that are intended for home or clinic/hospital use include the Compression pump, Model GS-128 (Medmark Technologies, LLC); the Sequential Circulator (BioCompression Systems, Inc.); and the Lympha-Press (Mego Afek, Israel).
-Device manufacturers generally have a line of products for different applications and to treat different affected areas of the body.
-A pump with another variation in pump design, the Flexitouch™ (Tactile Systems Technology, Inc.) was cleared by the FDA in 2006.
+Examples of devices with these indications that are intended for home or clinic/hospital use include the Compression Pump, Model GS-128 (Medmark Technologies, LLC); the Sequential Circulator® (BioCompression Systems, Inc.); and the Lympha-Press® and Lympha-Press Optimal (Mego Afek, Israel), the Flexitouch™ system (Tactile Medical, formerly Tactile Systems Technology, Inc.) and the PowerPress Unit Sequential Circulator (Hanuri Distribution Inc., Chatsworth, CA).

 Related medical policies include Bioimpedence Devices for Detection of Lymphedema and End Diastolic Pneumatic Compression Boot as a Treatment of Peripheral Vascular Disease or Lymphedema.

-Lymphedema pumps may be used in lymphedema clinics or purchased or rented for home use.
-This policy addresses the home use of lymphedema pumps.
+Pneumatic compression pumps may be used in lymphedema clinics or purchased or rented for home use.
+This policy addresses the home use of these pumps.

 Single compartment or multi-chamber programmable lymphedema pumps applied to the limb are considered medically necessary for the treatment of lymphedema when: